A simple chaos indicator based on the Lagrangian descriptor difference of neighboring orbits: Results

 as they are well-know examples commonly used as benchmarking systems for chaos indicators.

 The generation of initial conditions for the H\'enon-Heiles system has been done by creating randomly generated sets of $10^{5}$ initial conditions for each energy value analyzed.
-Then, the neighbor initial conditions where generated by setting a random direction in phase space given by the vector $\boldsymbol{\beta}$ and adding the condition $|\boldsymbol{\beta}| = 10^{-10}$.
-The integration time selected for the calculation of the chaos indicators in this system was $10^{4}$ units of time as we have found this value to give consistent results while keeping a reasonable computation cost for the ODE solver given in \cite{prince1981}, which has provided a conservation of energy in all the integrations performed of, at least, $|\Delta \mathcal{H}| \leq 10^{-8}$.
-In the case of the Chirikov Standard Map, we used a $320 \times 320$ regular grid of initial conditions for each value of $\mathrm{K}$ and the generation of the neighboring initial conditions was done using the same methodology as for the H\'enon-Heiles system, but setting $|\boldsymbol{\beta}| = 10^{-6}$.
-For this system, the number of steps simulated to calculate the chaos indicators given in Eq.(\ref{eq:chaos_inds}) was $5 \cdot 10^{3}$ and for the Smaller Alignment Index (SALI) we used $10^{5}$ steps.
+Our choice of using a random sampling of the constant energy surface to generate initial conditions is motivated by the difficulty of extending the usual regular-grid approach to higher dimensional problems.
+In a $d$-dimensional space, a cartesian grid with $n$ points per coordinate contains $n^d$ nodes, which even for modest resolutions can become an astronomically large number of initial conditions that must be stored.
+This exponential growth has been already reported \cite{Bungartz_Griebel_2004} and is known as the \textit{curse of dimensionality} problem.
+On the other hand, a random sampling allows us to choose an arbitrary total number of initial conditions, independently of $d$, while exploring the constant-energy surface in a statistically homogeneous way.
+Then, the neighbor initial conditions were generated by setting a random direction in phase space given by the vector $\boldsymbol{\beta}$ and adding the condition $\|\boldsymbol{\beta}\| = \sigma = 10^{-8}$.
+The integration time selected for the calculation of the chaos indicators in this system was $10^{4}$ units of time as we have found this value to give consistent results while keeping a reasonable computation cost for the ODE solver given in \cite{prince1981}, which has provided a conservation of energy in all the integrations performed of, at least, $|\Delta \mathcal{H}| = |\mathcal{H}(t) - \mathcal{H}(t_0)| \leq 10^{-8}$.
+To carry out the integration of this datasets, we have used the Python package \textbf{Chaoticus} for parallel integration of continuous Hamiltonian systems \cite{jimenezlopez2025b}.
+In the case of the Chirikov Standard Map, we used a $320 \times 320$ regular grid of initial conditions for each value of $\mathrm{K}$ and the generation of the neighboring initial conditions was done using the same methodology as for the H\'enon-Heiles system, setting $\|\boldsymbol{\beta}\| = \sigma = 10^{-8}$.
+For this system, the number of steps simulated to calculate the chaos indicators given in Eq.(\ref{eq:chaos_inds}), Eq.(\ref{eq:diff_DL}) and for SALI was $10^{5}$.

-The metric that we have decided to employ in order to compare the performance of $\Delta \mathcal{L}$ against other chaos indicators derived from Lagrangian Descriptors, given in Eq.(\ref{eq:chaos_inds}), is the F1-Score \cite{vanrijsbergen1979,powers2020}:
+The metrics that we have employed in order to compare the performance of $\Delta \mathcal{L}$ against other chaos indicators derived from Lagrangian descriptors, given in Eq.(\ref{eq:chaos_inds}), are the F1-Score \cite{vanrijsbergen1979,powers2020}: